muratk3n/thirdwave/en/tweets/2019/week42.md

 ---

 Ah interior point methods.. they are the barrier methods after all.
-They are the 1984 replacement for simplex I'd heard much about evem for LPs.
+They are the 1984 replacement for simplex I'd heard much about even for LPs.
 Fascinating area.

 *2019-10-13 5:43:21*